Recipe: Sugar-cured Venison with Roasted Balsamic Strawberries & Red Pepper Relish

 This luscious dish makes good use of seasonal produce.
-You need to make the red pepper relish at least a day ahead, but it makes a huge amount so can be stored away for colder months.
+You need to make the red pepper relish at least a day ahead.

 Words and Recipe: Ruth Pretty Photos: Murray Lloyd